Leo-Malay/LEO-DB-PYTHON/README.md

 2. It creates ".leostorage" file for storing the data.</br>
 3. It is totally offilne.</br>
 4. While testing no error was found, if found please mail me!</br>
-5. Python must be installed V3.</br>
+5. Python3 must be installed.</br>